-Meet Silicon Valley's Super Connector
+Meet Silicon Valley's Super Connector | www.ozy.com

 Finding good fits is a key part of her job; in 2015, she built First Round’s expert network to match founders with advisers.
 The following year she launched a mentorship network that paired employees of all levels with relevant mentors — people’s questions range from help with salary negotiations to improving diversity at work.
 She’s even made two introductions that led to marriages.
 (She declined to reveal the names in her network, though it does draw from First Round-funded companies like Uber and Warby Parker.)

 Her particularness about pairings comes from personal experience; she knows first-hand how impactful a mentor can be.
-Neither of her parents went to college, and they separated when she was small; she lived in 10 different homes before she turned 18.
+Neither of her parents went to college, and they separated when she was small; she lived in eight different homes before she turned 18.
 School was her happy place; at 14, she tested into a merit-based high school and signed up “for all the things.”

-She was class president, head of the cheerleading team and on the school council.
+She was student body president, head of the cheerleading team and on the school council.
 “It was my communications skills, not my grades, that got me into Boston College,” she says.

 Later, she did a stint as a research analyst, and Narcisse’s mentor there poached her when they left, bringing her on as the first recruiter hire for clean energy startup Bloom Energy.
 After four years, she was ready for a change and signed onto an MBA program, combining it with an internship at First Round Capital.
 She was fascinated by the venture space.
 It was fast-moving and experimental and had an energy that equaled her own.
 They asked a lot of her — which was just how she liked it.

-Note: Correction: A previous version of this story incorrectly stated that Narcisse was class president (she was student body president) and that she lived in 10 homes before age 18 (it was eight homes).